Inflammatory Bowel Disease: Intestinal Problems (cont.)

 Crohn's disease ulcers in the small intestine may be seen by a procedure called enteroscopy, in which a special endoscope (called an enteroscope) is used.
 But enteroscopies need special equipments and are not widely available.
 Ulcers in the small intestine, however, are more often diagnosed with an X-ray study called a "small bowel follow-through" (SBFT).
 In this test, the patient swallows a few cups of barium, which coats the lining of the small intestine.
 On the X-ray, the barium may show the presence of ulcers.
 However, SBFT may not be accurate, and may not detect small ulcers in the small bowel.
 In patients suspected of having small bowel Crohn's disease ulcers and yet have normal SBFT studies, CT (computerized tomography) of the small bowel and capsule enteroscopy may be helpful in diagnosis.

 Capsule enteroscopy is a procedure where a patient swallows a small camera the size of a pill.
-The pill camera takes multiple images of the inside of the small bowel and transmits these images wirelessly onto a recorder worn around the patient's waist.
+The camera located inside the pill takes multiple images of the inside of the small bowel and transmits these images wirelessly onto a recorder worn around the patient's waist.
 The recorded images are later reviewed by a doctor.
 Both CT of the small bowel and capsule enteroscopy in some studies have been found to be more accurate than the traditional SBFT in diagnosing Crohn's disease of the small bowel.

 Ulcers in IBD treatment